 A new baby ushers in the new in every sense of the word.
 New routine, new responsibilities, new roles, and a whole new way of thinking.
 When we talk about new, what is more exciting and more daunting than being handed a little, wriggling bundle and being told: “it’s all yours”?

-Below are some of my take-home tips.
+Below are some of my take-home tips for surviving the first few weeks with a newborn.
 I hope you will find them useful in the first few weeks of being home.

 First-time parents don’t feel alone!
 There are many support structures available to you: